jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 * HELTEC_WIFI_LORA_32
 * HELTEC_WIFI_LORA_32_V2
 * HELTEC_WIFI_LORA_32_V3
-* CUBECELL_BOARD

 If you have a TTGO T-Beam, you must choose the correct radio from the Board Revision sub-menu found under the main Tools menu.

 * TBEAM_USE_RADIO_SX1262
 * TBEAM_USE_RADIO_SX1276

-If you have an Adafruit Feather M0 with RFM95 then you must solder a wire or use a jumper to link from pin 6 to io1: https://learn.adafruit.com/the-things-network-for-feather/arduino-wiring
+Auto-setup for the Adafruit Feather M0 with RFM95 is included but you must solder a wire or use a jumper to link from pin 6 to io1: https://learn.adafruit.com/the-things-network-for-feather/arduino-wiring

 If you have a module that's not on this list, please go to the "Pinmap How-To" below.